 4. Reduce Brightness

-Every iPhone user knows that screen brightness has a significant affect on an iPhone’s battery life.
+Every iPhone user knows that screen brightness has a significant effect on an iPhone’s battery life.
 Same is true for the Apple Watch, as reducing its screen brightness can offer some increase in Apple Watch’s battery life.

 You can decrease Apple Watch’s screen brightness by following these steps.